DragonSpit/HPCsharp/README.md

 ## Insertion Sort

-Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.
+Insertion Sort, which is ***O***(N<sup>2</sup>), and useful for fast in-place sorting of very small collections, due to its cache-friendliness.
 Generic implemenation for Array and List containers.
+Used by Parallel Merge Sort and MSD Radix Sort for the base case.

 ## Binary Search

 Generic implementation of the binary search algorithm, for Array and List containers.
+Used by the scalar and parallel divide-and-conquer
+Merge algorithms.

 ## Min and Max
 *Algorithm*|*Collection*|*vs Linq*|*Parallel vs Linq*